 Pregnancy in women with pre-existing chronic liver disease

 Overview of the management of chronic hepatitis C virus infection

-Treatment of hepatitis C virus infection in the HIV-infected patient
+Treatment of chronic hepatitis C virus infection in the HIV-infected patient

 Immunizations for patients with chronic liver disease

-Treatment regimens for chronic hepatitis C virus genotypes 2, 3, and 4
+Treatment regimens for chronic hepatitis C virus genotypes 2 and 3 infection in adults